Train Punctuality for January to April 2019, by Nick Hurrell

 9th March 2019 – Southern Western Railway announces May 2019 timetable changes.

-SWR have announced the timetable changes which will come into effect on 9th May 2019.
+SWR have announced the timetable changes which will come into effect on 19th May 2019.
 These include some modest improvements for services west of Salisbury.
+The changes affecting the West of England line can be seen on our Timetable page, together with the new timetable.

 Follow this link for full details: SWR May updates

 Apologies from SWR about short train formations.
-(November 2018)
+(November 2018 to March 2019)

 SWR have apologised for short train formations leading to overcrowding and occasionally delayed services.
 This has been caused by old age of the diesel units, delayed refurbishment, and a change of engine suppliers at Salisbury Depot.
 We are told that this position should be remedied soon and for all units by 2020 at the latest.
-There will be a return to full formations early in 2019 with additional coaches added to some services.
-More news when we get it!
+There should have been a return to full formations early in 2019 but unfortunately this did not happen although by March 2019 there had been some improvement – more to come when we know it.

 SERUG Statement on SWR Strike Action